y-a-v-a/node-gd/docs/index.md

 Modify the current image, if it is a palette based image, into a true color image.
 From libgd version `2.1.0` this returns either `0` or `1`, in version `2.0.26` it is void.

 ### gd.Image#colorMatch(gd.Image)
 The parameter should be a palette based image, which will be modified and which can be saved afterwards.
 The return value is a `Number`.
 This method tries to better match the colors from the palette based image to those of its true color original.
+Will throw an `Error` in these cases:

+* Images are not of identical dimensions
+* The from image is not truecolor
+* The target image is not a palette image
+* Target image has no colors allocated in the palette

 ```javascript
 const gd = require('node-gd');